Nachtzuster/BirdNET-Pi/README.md

 ### Internationalization:
-The bird names are in English by default, but other localized versions are available thanks to the wonderful efforts of [@patlevin](https://github.com/patlevin) and Wikipedia.
+The bird names are in English by default, but other localized versions are available thanks to the wonderful efforts of [@patlevin](https://github.com/patlevin), [Wikipedia](https://www.wikipedia.org/) and [eBird](https://ebird.org).
 Use the web interface's "Tools" > "Settings" and select your "Database Language" to have the detections in your language.

 [Internationalization](docs/translations.md)